-A syndicate is an organized group of just about anything: corporations, different entities, or even individuals.
-The group is organized independently by the entities within it.
+A syndicate is an organized group of just about anything – corporations, other entities, or even individuals.
+The group is organized independently by the entities that form it.
 A syndicate’s primary notable quality is that the groups within it work together to conduct some type of business in order to pursue and promote their collective interests.
 In most cases – almost entirely true in the case of syndicated companies and corporations – the primary purpose is to promote goods and services and increase profits for all the entities involved.

 In investment banking, syndicated lending is when a group of banks provides the capital for a single loan, spreading the risk across several institutions.

 In many instances, a syndicate is formed on a temporary basis, though temporary is defined as whatever length of time the groups within the syndicate need to promote one another and accomplish the goal that they’ve established.
 For tax reasons, syndicates are treated as newly-formed corporations or partnerships in order to keep taxation at a minimum.

 In the realm of trading, a syndicate is usually a group of independent traders and brokers that band together to collectively assume the risk of buying and selling securities.

 The positive aspects of forming syndicates, specifically in the financial world, include the ability to spread out risk while maximizing reward.
 For example, if a group of independent traders and brokers form a syndicate during a particularly active month in the markets, more stocks can be bought and sold, with the group collectively assuming the risks while getting more money to utilize to maximize the potential reward.
 It also means that the group enjoys the luxury of taking on more risky trades with less fear of potential risk repercussions.